-- Right from the outset, he's a combination of Joe Jackham, who was the partner of Fred Chyre, and the unnamed biological father of Iris West.
+- Right from the outset, he's a combination of Joe Jackham, who was the partner of Fred Chyre, and Eric Russell father of Iris West.

 - He is actually much more similar to the New 52 version of Darryl Frye (introduced after this Joe's debut) than to any version of the West father (who originally was a scientist who designed his special suit, much like the S.T.A.R.
 Labs crew in the show).

 - His adopting of Barry after his mother's murder and father's arrest is taken from New Earth's Ira West, who is the adoptive father of Iris (who in that version of the story was born in the 30th century).

 - As the father of Wally, he takes after Rudy West, though he (thankfully) has little else in common with him.

 - Cultured Badass: He was able to recite quotes from classic literature, something that impresses the Clock King as he was also a fan of it.